ElfenStomp/Projet_S6/README.md

 Code-style for projects.

 ## Introduction
-In this file, you can check the the code styling and rules conventions for projects.
+In this very file, you can check the the code styling and rules conventions for projects.

 ## Tabs and indentation
  - Tab size is 4 spaces